clover/codelab-remote-pay-cloud/README.md

 });
 ```

-**Important:** The remote-pay-cloud SDK was developed for one-to-one pairing between POS and Clover terminal.
+**Important:** The remote-pay-cloud SDK was developed for one-to-one pairing between POS and Clover device.
 For best results, do not attempt to pair your POS with multiple Clover devices simultaneously.

 We now have all of the data that is required to initialize a connection, so let's give the green 'Connect' button functionality.
 We'll connect to the `deviceId` of the currently selected `option` in the `select` element we previously created.